 How Long Does Fish Sauce Last?

-If this is the case, you might want to purchase a new bottle, although this is down to personal taste and whether you prefer something that is milder.
+If this is the case, you might want to purchase a new bottle, although this is down to personal taste and whether you prefer something milder.

-An opened bottle, stored in your pantry, can stay tasty between three and six months, or over twelve months if kept in the fridge.
+An opened bottle, stored in your pantry, can stay tasty for between three and six months or over twelve months if kept in the fridge.
 For tips on how to store your fish sauce, simply keep reading!

 How Do I Store Fish Sauce?